francois2metz/jsondiff/README.md

 # JSON Patch Generator

-An implementation of the JSON Patch specification [RFC6902](http://www.rfc-editor.org/rfc/rfc6902.txt) in Ruby.
+A JSON patch generator in Ruby that is compliant to the JSON Patch specification [RFC6902](http://www.rfc-editor.org/rfc/rfc6902.txt).

-It don't apply patch but generate them from 2 hash.

 ## Status